linhdan2109/Portfolio_Projects/Google Data Analytics Professional Certificate Capstone Project/README.md

 beauty, and mindfulness based on their lifestyle and goals

 # 5. Data analysis process
+According to Google, there are six data analysis phases or steps: ask, prepare, process, analyze, share, and act.
+Following them should result in a frame that makes decision-making and problem solving a little easier

 [Click here](https://github.com/linhdan2109/Portfolio_Projects/blob/main/Google%20Data%20Analytics%20Professional%20Certificate%20Capstone%20Project/Data%20analysis%20process.md) to see the details of the Data analysis process